squee72564/flutter-dart_calculator/README.md

 A simple calculator app created for CS4800, Cal Poly Pomona.
 Made using the flutter framework.

-Other resourced used in the project are listed:
+Other resources used in the project are listed:

 https://github.com/google/flutter-desktop-embedding.git